 How To Achieve a Low Key Lighting Look

 Using one key light and controlling any reflection or spill is necessary.
-This differs from using a high key light where lights are brighter and there are few shadow areas.
+This differs from using high key lighting where lights are brighter, and there are few shadow areas.

 You can use many kinds of lighting, both artificial and natural, as a light source.
 Controlling the position of the light and the density of the shadows is vital.